Flyfishers' Club

-The Flyfishers' Club is a gentlemen's club in London which was founded in 1884 for enthusiasts of flyfishing.
-In 1894, the club had more than three hundred members, while in 1984 this had risen to between eight and nine hundred.
+The Flyfishers' Club is a gentlemen's club in London, England, which was founded in 1884 for enthusiasts of flyfishing.
+In 1894, the club had more than three hundred members, while in 1984, this number had risen to between eight and nine hundred members.

 History

 The club's library has been described as one of the finest of its kind in Europe; it has a collection of around three thousand works on the subject of fishing, including works such as the successful Floating Flies and How to Dress Them and Dry Fly Fishing in Theory and Practice by F.M.
 Halford, one of the club's co-founders.
-Many well-known anglers are club members, and have contributed signed copies of their publications to the library.
+Many well-known writers on angling are members, and have contributed signed copies of their publications to the library.

 According to Basil Field, the founding president, the original prospectus described the club's purposes as follows: